 What is unique about the Shepherd School admission process?

-Each year we assemble a team of musicians based upon very specific ensemble needs.
+Each year we assemble a team of musicians based on very specific ensemble needs.
 For orchestral instrumentalists, we populate two orchestras with a specific number of students for each section.
 For vocalists, we need specific voice types in our vocal program.
-Admission for instrumentalists, vocalists, composers, and music history is also decided by reviewing studio attrition, and how vacant studio slots can best be filled.
+Admission for instrumentalists, vocalists, composers, and music history is also decided by reviewing studio attrition and how vacant studio slots can best be filled.

 How may I tour the Rice University campus and the Shepherd School of Music?

 The Shepherd School of Music and Rice University are offering tours and on-campus visits.
 The Rice University tour and information session schedule and registration may be found here for tours and events.
 If you would like to meet with a Shepherd School admissions professional, please see the Visit page.

 Do enrolled students have to live on campus?